NGO-Algorithm-Audit/synthetic-data-generation/README.md

-# Synthetic Data Generation For Bias Testing
+# Synthetic Data Generation

 This project is part of NGO Algorithm Audit technical tools.
-Other projects from Algorithm Audit (AA) can be found at AA’s GitHub repo overview.
+Other projects from Algorithm Audit (AA) can be found at AA’s [GitHub repo](https://github.com/NGO-Algorithm-Audit) overview.

-**Project Overview**
+## Project Overview

 This project contains the source code for a synthetic data generation (SDG) algorithm and an evaluation of the generated dataset.
-The model used for SDG is a Gaussian Copula Synthesizer.
-This model creates a synthetic dataset based on the publicly available Law School Admission Bar Passage Dataset, which contains background information on candidates and if candidates passed the bar exam to become legal practitioners in the USA.
+The model used for SDG is a [Gaussian Copula Synthesizer](https://docs.sdv.dev/sdv/single-table-data/modeling/synthesizers/gaussiancopulasynthesizer).
+This model creates a synthetic dataset based on the publicly available [Law School Admission Bar Passage Dataset](https://www.kaggle.com/datasets/danofer/law-school-admissions-bar-passage), which contains background information on candidates and if candidates passed the bar exam to become legal practitioners in the USA.
-Methods used
+### Methods used
 -	Exploratory Data Analysis
--	Bootstrapping
--	SMOTE
 -	Gaussian Copula Synthesizer

-**Partners**
+-	Fidelity evaluation metrics
+-	Privacy evaluation metrics

+### Technologies
--	..?
+- Jupyter Notebook

-**Project Description**

--	The project explores the generation of synthetic data generation using Gaussian Coupola method.
-Firstly an exploratory data analysis of the Law School Admissions Bar Passage dataset is performed, see notebook (add link).
-Secondly, a Gaussian Coupola method is applied to generate a synthetic version of the original dataset, see notebook (add link).
-Finally, the quality of the synthetic data is evaluated using various statistical methods, see notebook (add link)

-**Repo Overview**
+## Project Description
+This project explores a case study aimed at assessing the practical application of SDG.
+This project uses the real-world [Law School Admission Bar Passage Dataset](https://www.kaggle.com/datasets/danofer/law-school-admissions-bar-passage) and employs the following approaches:
+- Analyzing the original dataset to summarize its main characteristics
+- Generating a synthetic dataset using a Gaussian Copula Synthesizer model
+- Evaluate the created synthetic dataset based on fidelity and privacy metrics

+## Repo Overview
 - README.md
 - LICENSE
 - Law School Admission Bar Passage folder